This 22-year-old is trying to save us from ChatGPT before it changes writing forever

 But at least when we give people Hallmark cards, people know we're giving them Hallmark cards.
 If you use ChatGPT to write your friend a congratulations or an apology, they might not even know it was written by a machine.

-So if you encounter some text that you suspect may be written by a machine, maybe run it through Edward's new app?
+So if you encounter some text that you suspect may be written by a machine, maybe run it through Tian's new app?
 You can find it at GPTZero.me.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.